davidmcclure/open-syllabus-project/README.md

 1. Run `osp institutions init_db` to install the `intitution` and `institution_lonlat` tables.

+1. Set a `MAPQUEST_KEY` ENV variable with a MapQuest API key.

 1. Run `osp institutions insert_institutions data/institutions.csv` to create a database row for each accredited institution.

-1. With Redis running, run `osp queue_geocoding`.
+1. With Redis running, run `osp institutions queue_geocoding`.
 This queues up a request to the MapQuest geocoding API for each institution, managed by the [RQ](http://python-rq.org) job queue library.

 1. Open up a new terminal tab, reactivate the Python virtual environment we created for the project, and run `rq-dashboard`, and hit `http://0.0.0.0:9181` in a browser.